Press ESC to close

 Founded: 1969 | IRA Eligible: Yes | Purity: 99.99%

-The Royal Canadian Mint is the only government mint on this list that regularly produces 99.99% pure gold bars as standard.
-That extra digit of purity means more gold per bar, and it clears the IRS threshold for a gold IRA with room to spare.
+The Royal Canadian Mint is the only government mint on this list that produces 99.99% pure gold bars as its standard.
+That means more gold per bar.

 5. Valcambi gold bar